Vixy88/100-days-of-code/log.md

 **Thoughts:**
 C.R.U.D (Create, Read, Update, Delete).
 Difficult to find time with the kids and Abbie all in the house.
 But I am constantly thinking off how I can connect the searchbar with a database that can provide the results I need.
-I also found a place that has similar data to what I need, so if I could get a crawler on that it would be perfect!!
+I also found a place that has similar data to what I need(https://surfing-waves.com), so if I could get a crawler on that it would be perfect!!